-Between April and October 2012, a household survey and a community engage effort were conducted.
+Between April and October 2012, a household survey and a community engagement effort were conducted.
 The methodology used to interview participants was as follows:

 Once we had identified the fifteen highly impacted communities based on BP claims data and NOAA oil monitoring data, we randomly sampled census blocks within each of these.
 With the census blocks being the smallest geographical area used by the US Census, the average block we sampled had 130 households living in it, with most falling in the range of 10 – 400 households.
 We limited the study to census blocks where at least 70% of the households were occupied, so that we wouldn’t be selecting areas that were predominantly vacation rentals.